SESYNC-ci/text-mining-CACI-lesson/docs/_slides/topic.md

 ===

-The challenge with LDA, as with any machine learning result, is interpretting the result.
+The challenge with LDA, as with any machine learning result, is interpreting the result.
 Are the "topics" recognizable by the words used?